-November 22 – 24, 2019
+November 22 – 24 2019

-Toronto Media Arts Centre
+Toronto Media Arts Centre (and other locations)

 A “simultaneous conversation” took place on August 16, 1967 between seven speakers in Toronto and New York with the cooperation of Bell Telephone Company, the CBC and artscanada magazine (formerly Canadian Art).
 This cross-border conversation was recorded and published in that year’s October issue of artscanada which was dedicated to ‘black’ as a concept, painterly medium, symbol as well as socio-political category, expression and status.

 All roundtables, talks and panels are free and open to the public.
-Registration required for workshops.

 Additional, individual registration is required for the following events as capacity is limited.

 WORKSHOP: Aesthetics of Black Performance and Sound with Steffani Jemison